Alex Call Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to give up the third-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (62 total, one per game).

-- The Braves are sending Shuster (2-2) out for his seventh start of the season.
-He is 2-2 with a 4.99 ERA and 21 strikeouts through 30 2/3 innings pitched.

-- The lefty's most recent appearance was on Wednesday, May 31 against the Oakland Athletics, when he tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.
+- The right-hander's most recent appearance was on Tuesday against the New York Mets, when he tossed six innings, surrendering four earned runs while giving up four hits.

-- The 24-year-old has an ERA of 4.99, with 6.2 strikeouts per nine innings, in six games this season.
-Opponents have a .202 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.